Eyal Aharoni, PhD Rand Corporation

 David M. Eagleman, PhD (top)

-Dr. Eagleman directs a neuroscience research laboratory at Baylor College of Medicine, where he is founder and director of the Initiative on Neuroscience and Law.
-He has authored dozens of academic publications and four books, including the New York Times bestseller Incognito: The Secret Lives of the Brain, which increased awareness of the intersection of science and the law in the public dialogue.
+Dr. Eagleman is founder and director of the Center for Science and Law.
+He has authored dozens of academic publications and eight books, including the New York Times bestseller Incognito: The Secret Lives of the Brain, which increased awareness of the intersection of science and the law in the public dialogue.
 Dr. Eagleman regularly speaks about science and the legal system on NPR, BBC, and CNN, and his work has been profiled in venues from the New Yorker to the Colbert Report.
 He was named Science Educator of the Year by the Society for Neuroscience.
 Dr. Eagleman is a Guggenheim Fellow, a council member on the World Economic Forum, the Chief Science Officer for the Mind Science Foundation, a research fellow in the Institute for Ethics and Emerging Technologies, and a board member of The Long Now Foundation.

 Martha Farah, PhD (top)